-Seth Feldman teaches in the Department of Cinema and Media Arts where he is known for his research into Canadian and Documentary cinema.
+Seth Feldman is a Professor Emeritus in the Department of Cinema and Media Arts where he is known for his research into Canadian and Documentary cinema.
 He is the author of 26 radio documentaries for the CBC program, IDEAS and has recently directed two documentary films.
 Professor Feldman is the former Dean of the Faculty of Fine Arts and the former Director of the Robarts Centre.
 He holds the honorific title of University Professor, one of twenty awards given to York University professors who have made outstanding contributions in the areas of teaching and administration.

 Fred Fletcher is a University Professor Emeritus.
 His interests include mass media and politics, communication policy, election campaigns and public opinion (all with a focus on Canada), also federalism and environmental issues.
 Publications include articles in many journals and edited books.
 He is the co-author of Canadian Attitude Trends, 1960-78, The Newspaper and Public Affairs, Canadian Politics Through Press Reports, Media Elections and Democracy, and Reaching the Voter: Constituency Campaigning in Canada.
 He has worked for three Royal Commissions, including the recent Royal Commission on Electoral Reform and Party Financing, where as Research Coordinator, Media and Elections.
 His current research focuses on the impact of the Internet on Canadian culture and society and on civic engagement in Canadian politics.
 He is president of the Canadian Internet Project Research Group -- an affiliate of the World Internet Project -- and is the co-author (with Charles Zamaria, Ryerson University) of two major reports on Internet use in Canada.